OpenDriveLab/TopoNet/README.md

 ## Related resources

-We acknowledge all the open source contributors for the following projects to make this work possible:
+We acknowledge all the open-source contributors for the following projects to make this work possible:

 - [Openlane-V2](https://github.com/OpenDriveLab/OpenLane-V2)
 - [BEVFormer](https://github.com/fundamentalvision/BEVFormer)